saltyorg/docs/docs/sandbox/basics.md

 ```

+!!! info
+    Note that `sb update` updates only the saltbox files themselves; it does not update any applications.
+You will need to follow this with an `sb install <tags here>` command to update applications or installed components.

 ### How to Install Sandbox Apps

 For most apps it is as simple as running the `sb install` command in a shell with a `sandbox-` prefix followed by the name of the role.